sc2-pulse/sc2-pulse/README.md

 ### Docker compose
 `docker compose up`

+#### Restart
+There is no restart config.
+You are encouraged to create a systemd service to start/stop/restart it, use the `--abort-on-container-failure` flag in compose up script.

 #### Config
 You can merge additional compose configs via config merge.
 The directory structure must be preserved.
 The project root must be the working directory.
 For example